yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 Be careful.
 Until we finish this stage you should be able to connect the monitor and keyboard.
 It is very easy to get yourself locked out of the Pi.

-First we make sure that by default we deny any incoming connection
+First we make sure that by default we deny any incoming connection.

 ```
 sudo ufw default deny incoming
 ```

-And allow outgoing
+And allow outgoing.

 ```
 sudo ufw default allow outgoing
 ```

-Then we open `ssh` port
+Then we open `ssh` port.

 ```
 sudo ufw allow in on tailscale0 to any port 22
 ```

 Here `tailscale0` is the name of the interface for which `ufw` will create a rule.
-You can get all available interfaces on your system by running
+You can get all available interfaces on your system by running.

 ```
 ip address
 ```

-Let's make sure that the rule was created by running
+Let's make sure that the rule was created by running.

 ```
 sudo ufw status
 ```

-You should see something like this
+You should see something like this.

 ```
 To                         Action      From